 Article 2

-1. Has been subject to a decision of deferred prosecution or a final judgment of detention, fine or suspended sentence due to the commission of a criminal offense, except in the case that the offense was committed negligently.
+1. Having been subject to a decision of deferred prosecution or a final judgment of detention, fine or suspended sentence due to the commission of a criminal offense, except in the case that the offense was committed negligently.

-2. Has committed one of the following acts in violation of the Social Order Maintenance Act, for which a punishment of detention or fine has been imposed but has not yet been executed or paid:
+2. Having committed one of the following acts in violation of the Social Order Maintenance Act, for which a punishment of detention or fine has been imposed but has not yet been executed or paid:

 (1) Carrying a harmful instrument, chemical compound, or other dangerous item without justifiable reason.